Risk Warning: Your Capital is at Risk.

 Products & Spreads

-Contracts-for-difference (CFDs) is one of the two products available with ETX Capital.
+Contracts-for-difference (CFDs) is one of the products available with OvalX.
 You don’t own the underlying asset, instead, you place a trade and ‘bet’ on a directional price movement.

 You can also place spread bets on most instruments offered as CFDs.
 Both are a marginal form of trading.
 However, CFDs are subject to Capital Gains Tax, while spread betting is not.